IE pwns SecondLife

 </methodCall>

 Notice [MD5 Hash of the password here] place holder.
 This is where the user password is located.
-The password is MD5 hashed for security reason.
-Well, this is definitely a good thing, although completely pointless since there are plenty of rainbow tables out there, which attackers can use to convert the hash back to normal string.
+The password is MD5 hashed for security reasons.
+Well, this is definitely a good thing, although completely pointless since there are plenty of rainbow tables out there, which attackers can use to convert the hash back to a normal string.

 Unfortunately, I cannot construct on-line proof of concept, due to the fact that I need to expose this server to all sorts of attacks, but you can try to repeat my steps.
 Here is how you can do it: